What, Exactly, Counts As Cheating?

 What Counts As Cheating, According to a Relationship Counsellor

 I think what really counts as cheating in a relationship depends on what the couple decides for their relationship.
 What may be considered as cheating for one person, may be an act of betrayal for the next.
-For instance, some partners may see watching porn as no big deal, and may even partake in watching it together.
+For instance, some partners may see watching pornography as no big deal, and may even partake in watching it together.
 However, for others that can be a major offense to the relationship.
 Others may look at cheating as purely physical, where some may feel even more betrayed by emotional cheating.

 I think a great rule of thumb for if it is cheating, is if it is a secret or not.
 Would you share what you are doing with your partner, or are you keeping it from them?
 If you are keeping it from them, then odds are you know that they would not find what you are doing as acceptable, and therefore you shouldn’t be dong it. — Jordan Madison, LGMFT